sreeramsunkara/TAS-Workshop-CAH/README.md

   - Your Chess App has a FQDN (fully qualified domain name)
   - Your App is secured by a valid Certificate which enables HTTPS communication
   - Your App was containerized using curated packages and deployed on the cloud in an HA environment
-  - As a developer, you did not need to worry about container filesystems and dependencies.
+  - As a developer, you did not have to worry about container filesystems and dependencies.
   - Your App code, `index.php`, had no dependencies linked to the PaaS or IaaS you are using.
 You are completely cloud agnostic.
   - Your App is running on a platform that is 100% up to date with the latest known [CVE](https://cve.mitre.org/) patches
   - You did not have to open any tickets with Infrastructure, Operations, Networking, Security, ... to deploy your App.